 Updating your browser is equally important on both mobile devices as well as desktops and laptops.
 Many companies deploy all of their apps through a browser-based interface.
 While this might be convenient, it can be rather dangerous if everyone involved hasn’t updated their browsers.

-While this might seem like a lot of work, it’ll become second nature once you get into the habit of installing updates.
+While this might seem like a lot of work, it’ll become second nature once you get into the habit of installing updates, just remember that you can always get it consulting services if needed.
 It can even save you a great deal of time in the future since you won’t have to correct nearly as many network security-related issues.